lionelmace/ibm-cloud-native/README.md

 Both Log Analysis and Monitoring instances will be attached to the clusters.

-The Terraform Scripts will no provision those Cloud Services:
+The Terraform Scripts will **not** provision those Cloud Services:
-Direct Link, VPN Gateway, Transit Gateway, Activity Tracker, Secrets Manager and App ID.
+Direct Link, VPN Gateway, Internet Services, Transit Gateway, Activity Tracker, Secrets Manager and App ID.

 ## Resources